akihiko-shimura/ndispers/README.md

 as a function of
 1. Wavelength of light
-2. Polar (theta) or azimuthal (phi) angles of wave vector with respect to dielectric principal axes of anisotropic crystals
+2. Polar (theta) or azimuthal (phi) angles of wavevector with respect to dielectric principal axes of anisotropic crystals
-3. Temperature
+3. Temperature of crystal
 4. Polarization of light (ordinary- or extraordinary-ray)